dustinpfister/blog_posts/_posts/canvas-chartjs.md

 categories: canvas
 date: 2017-12-01 11:48:00
 id: 102
-updated: 2019-09-09 11:59:36
+updated: 2019-09-09 12:01:35
-version: 1.13
+version: 1.14
 ---

 These days I am working out some projects that have to do with analyzing text, and it would be nice to find a way to visualize that data with canvas elements.
-I was thinking of making my own solution, but I am glad that I have found [charts.js](http://www.chartjs.org/docs/latest/) as it is pretty much just what I had in mind, and seems to work great!
+I was thinking of making my own solution, but I am glad that I have found [charts.js](http://www.chartjs.org/docs/latest/) as it is pretty much just what I had in mind, and seems to work great.
+Still it is not to hard to work out a simple native javaScript solution as well, so in this post I will be taking a quick look at chartjs, and also be writing about a vanilla js option that I slapped together also.

 <!-- more -->